Injured By A Negligent Driver? Work With Our Experienced Pedestrian Accident Attorneys.

 - Loss of future earning capacity

 Non-economic damages are awarded based on individual circumstances that are unique to your accident and injuries.
 Typically, they do not have a set amount but are determined by the court.

 - Mental anguish

-At The Cowan Law Firm, LLC of Dalton, GA, we are passionately committed to obtaining the maximum amount of compensation that is appropriate for your case.
+At Cowan Law Firm, LLC of Dalton, we are passionately committed to obtaining the maximum amount of compensation that is appropriate for your case in Georgia.
 We work to ensure that we obtain a settlement that will be in your best interest by considering the money you have already spent and will need to spend in the future due to your injuries.
 We also understand that nothing can return you to the physical condition you enjoyed before your accident.
 However, we pledge to do all that we can to make your life comfortable going forward.